AjayRajNelapudi/Certificate-Generator/README.md

 Shiv Shankar Singh,shivshankarsingh@gmail.com<br><br>

 ### Outputs:
-1. Certificates in .pdf format will be generated and saved at the dir given in target dir field.
+1. Certificates in .pdf format will be generated and saved at the dir given in target dir field.<br>
 2. Emails will be sent to the the address given in the mailing list.

 The log files log usual activity and exceptions that rise during runtime.
 Please do not modify the log files in any manner.<br>